Energize Our Neighborhoods | Public Safety

 - Public Safety Education

-As part of the Energize Speaker Series, multiple events will be held focusing on personal and residential safety and crime prevention.
+As part of the Energize Hour Speaker Series, multiple events will be held focusing on personal and residential safety and crime prevention.
 All events are free and open to the public.
-Please join us for these upcoming topics:

 The National Institute of Crime Prevention is offering a course on Basic Crime Prevention Through Environmental Design.
 The course will be offered September 12-16, 2016.
 To learn more, view the course description or contact Ed Fritz, Boise Police Crime Prevention Supervisor, at 208/570-6071.